Gaya/gaya.pizza/blog/contents/articles/going-freelance-changed-me/index.md

 The most important thing for me is to keep validating the projects I am working on and if they work for me as a person.
-I'd rather spend my client's money on things I get excited about than things I'd rather not be doing and losing motivation in the process.
+I'd rather spend my client's money on things I get excited about than things I'd rather not be doing, losing motivation in the process.

 Going freelance has been the best move I made in recent years, professionally and personally.
 I can truly say I live a better life.